 This course trains students in the skills needed to conduct cross-cultural research studies in psychology.
 The format will be primarily that of a lab-oriented seminar, though lecture also will be included.
 Through discussion and hands-on research activities, students will develop and refine their ability to generate and test cultural hypotheses, to collect and analyze relevant data, and to report and critique cross-cultural research findings.
 Topics to be covered include experimental design, questionnaire construction, naturalistic observation, content analysis, computer-based statistical analysis, and American Psychological Association writing style.
 Course requirements include two data-collection projects with lab reports, in-class presentations and a final exam.
 This counts toward the advanced research requirement for the major.
 Prerequisite: PSYC 250 and 321.
-Offered occasionally.
+Offered as department schedule permits.

-PSYC 425 ADVANCED RESEARCH METHODS TO STUDY GENDER Credit: 0.5 QR
+PSYC 425 Advanced Research Methods to Study Gender Credit: 0.5 QR

 Science is a valuable tool for understanding the world, but when dealing with the issue of gender, it has often been applied in flawed ways.
 A feminist critique of science has helped us understand both the limits and the possibilities of examining issues related to gender from a scientific perspective.
 In this course we will consider the application of feminist theories and methods to understanding psychological issues related to gender.
 You will critically analyze various research articles, conduct two class research projects and prepare written reports of the results, and develop your own proposal for a piece of independent psychological research related to gender.
 This counts toward the advanced research requirement for the major.
-Prerequisite: PSYC 250 and one of the following: PSYC 323, 325, 326, 346 and WGS 111.
-Offered occasionally.
+Prerequisite: PSYC 250 and one or more of the following: PSYC 323, 325, 326, 346 and WGS 111.
+Offered as department schedules permit.